Doctor insights on:

 - 30 percent heart function

 - Life expectancy with 20 percent heart function

 - What is the life expectancy of a person with 20 percent pumping function of the heart?

-- Heart at 20 percent function
+- 20 percent liver function

 - 16 percent kidney function